Rohithmarktricks/Collaboration_and_Competition/README.md

 Important files and folders :
 -
-- `models.py:` Contains the source code for Actor-Critic Network.
+- `model.py:` Contains the source code for Actor-Critic Network.
 - `ddpg_agent.py:` Contains the source code for DDPG Agent, utilized Actor-Critic network defined in model.py module.
-- `ddpg_agentV2.py:` Contains the source code for training 20 DDPG Agent, utilized Actor-Critic network defined in model.py module.
+- `maddpg.py:` Contains the source code for training Multi-Agent Deep Deterministic Policy Gradient alogrithm,2 DDPG Agents, utilized Actor-Critic network defined in model.py module.
 - `memory.py:` Contains the source code for Replay Buffer.
 - `utils.py:` Contains the source code for generating Plots, CPU/GPU Device.
 - `train_agent.py:` Source code for training 1 agent.
-- `train_agentV2.py:` Source code for training 20 agents.
 - `test_agent.py:` Source code for testing agent.
 - `noise.py:` Source code for Ornstein-Uhlenbeck Noise.
 - `utils.py:` Contains the source code for device mapping(CPU/GPU), plotting etc.
-- `Continuous_Control.ipynb:` Jupyter Notebook (for the project, trained on GPU)
+- `Tennis.ipynb:` Jupyter Notebook (for the project, trained on GPU)
 - `saved_models:` Folder that contains the weigts of trained DQN (.pth format)
 - `scores:` Folder that contains the scores/rewards earned by the DQN agent (.csv format)
 - `python:` The files in this directory are the ML-agents toolkit files and the dependencies thare are required to run the Reacher Environment.